 If you are wondering what camera I use to take photos or what tools I love in the kitchen, you can find that by clicking this link.

-And I do not get paid to run this site (but there are occasional affiliate links) so if you love my recipes I'd appreciate it if you purchased one of my ebooks.
-They are full of additional tips, unique recipes and guides to living a healthy plant-based lifestyle.
+And I do not get paid to run this site but there are occasional affiliate links and I sell ebooks as well, so if you love my recipes I'd appreciate it if you purchased one of my ebooks - they are full of additional tips, unique recipes and guides to living a healthy plant-based lifestyle.

 Please also sign up for my weekly newsletter to stay informed: